-To make Caipirinhas, be sure to select limes which are ripe and feel soft when you squeeze them.
+To make Caipirinhas, be sure to select limes that are ripe and feel soft when you squeeze them.
 I use a half lime per drink and I recommend cutting the fruit pole to pole, rather than around the equator.
 Remove the limes central core by cutting either side to create a v-shaped grove running pole to pole on each half.
-Then cut each half into eight half-moon shaped slices rather than wedges.
+Then cut each half into eight half-moon-shaped slices rather than wedges.

 There is much debate among bartenders as to whether granulated/caster sugar, or sugar syrup should be used when making a Caipirinha.
 Those who favour crystals over syrup argue that muddling with the abrasive sugar helps extract the oils from the lime's skin.
 Others dislike the crunch of sugar if the sugar crystals don't entirely dissolve, also arguing that syrup is easier to measure accurately.

 In Brazil, crystals are almost always used and there's something about the rustic nature of this drink which makes the use of pre-dissolved syrup inherently wrong - at least according to my Brazilian friends.
 However, use the smallest crystals available - caster or powdered sugar rather than granulated.
 And be sure to use flavoursome cane sugar rather than comparatively bland beet sugar.

 Whether you should use brown or white sugar is another question.
 We prefer ours made the way it is in its native Brazil, with white sugar - although "white" Brazilian cane sugar has a slight yellow hue when compared to the brilliant white Caribbean sugar sold here in the UK.
 The flavour is also subtly different but claims that Brazilian sugar is sweeter are unfounded in our experience.